Lynette Murray

 2019-present

-THE NATIONAL FOUNDATION FOR THE DEAF & HARD OF HEARING
+NATIONAL FOUNDATION FOR THE DEAF & HARD-OF-HEARING

 2016-2017 & 2018-2024